ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: codeblock}

-For more information about the arguments and attributes, see `ibm_cis_ruleset_rule` in the Terraform registry{: external}.
+For more information about the arguments and attributes, see [`ibm_cis_ruleset_rule`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cis_ruleset_rule){: external} in the Terraform registry.

 You can update a custom rule with Terraform by modifying the preceding example used for creating the custom rule and running the `terraform apply` command.
 To delete the rule, simply remove the configuration and run `terraform apply`.
 {: note}